Frequently Asked Questions about the CRC

 What is required of reviewers?

-Reviewers must attend a brief training session at the beginning of October (date/time/location TBA) that will cover the proposal review process.
+Reviewers must attend a brief training session on Tuesday November 10 from 3-4 pm or Wednesday November 11 from 10-11 am that will cover the proposal review process.
 Each reviewer evaluates submitted proposals and provides feedback to the proposal committee chairs using an established set of criteria.
 The review process is double-blinded.
 The number of proposals each reviewer is asked to review will depend both on the number of proposals received and the number of reviewers.
 Reviewers will have approximately one month to complete their reviews.

 I want to help with the conference.
 What are my options?